redpesk-labs/red-pak/QA/REDPAK.CNF.md

 .RULE REDPAK.CNF-U-VAL-YAM-FIL

-A rednode configuration file is a YAML encoded text file.
+A *REDNODE* configuration file is a YAML encoded text file.

+Invalid YAML file must be rejected.

 Being a YAML text file has implication, it must be valid.
-This should be checked using YAML cheching tools.
+This should be checked using YAML checking tools.

-Invalid YAML file must be rejected.

 ### Keys are not case sensitive

 .RULE REDPAK.CNF-U-KEY-ARE-NOT-CAS-SEN

-When parsing rednode configuration, name of sections, keys of associative maps and enumerated values are processed without regards to the case used.
+When parsing *REDNODE* configuration, name of sections, keys of associative maps and enumerated values are processed without regards to the case used.
 So the key `Key` is the same that `key` or `KEY`.